dotnet/docs-maui/docs/get-started/installation.md

 - A Mac that is compatible with the latest version of Xcode.
 See Apple's [minimum requirements documentation](https://developer.apple.com/support/xcode/)
 - The latest version of [Xcode](https://developer.apple.com/xcode).
 - An Apple ID.
-If you don't have an Apple ID already, you can create a new one at https://appleid.apple.com.
+If you don't have an Apple ID already, you can create a new one at [Apple ID](https://appleid.apple.com).
 An Apple ID is required to deploy apps to devices, and to submit apps to the Apple Store.

 ## Installation